ben-williams/FLRforQuantFishSci/Sessions/06 Forecasting/Introduction_to_FLash/Introduction_to_FLash.md

 Two arguments to `fwd()` we have not used yet

 * sr.residuals - `FLQuant` of residuals
-* sr.residuals.mult - Are the residuals multiplicative or additive
+* sr.residuals.mult - The residuals are multiplicative or additive

 We need to make an `FLQuant` of residuals...